lmburns/dotfiles-mac/README.md

 .btp                       buku -- add tags
 @append_dir-history-var    helper function for per-dir-hist
-@chwpd_dir-history-var     helper function for per-dir-hist autoenv-files              NICHOLAS85: find all autoenv zsh files and edit bcp                        delete (one or multiple) selected application(s) be                         use fzf to edit bookmark with buku bip                        brew install package fzf bo                         use fzf to open bookmark with buku bup                        update (one or multiple) selected application(s) ccheat                     cheatsheet of cheat and tldr ccp                        preserve xattr for gnu copy cdown                      countdown timer cdownq                     countdown timer; no display cf                         Create lazily loaded Functions cfile                      copy contents of file to clipboard chpwd_ls                   func ran on every cd codeline                   get specific lang lines colorized da                         select a docker container to start and attach to delta                      delta variable column width side by side deploy-code ds                         select a running docker container to stop exchange                   swap files fbd                        cd to selected parent directory fcd                        change directories with fzf fcd-zle                    change directories with fzf fcq                        use copyq to copy clipboard with fzf fe                         open the selected file with the default editor fenv                       search environment vars with fzf ff                         mage commands to run fgl                        figlet font selector fif                        using ripgrep combined with preview fjj                        autojump fzf fjrnl                      search JRNL headlines fkill                      interactively kill process with fzf fmas                       install app with mas and fzf fmates                     use fzf with mates contacts open mutt fpdf                       search directory for pdf and open in zathura frd                        fzf recent directories from-where                 tells from-where a zsh completion is coming from fsearch                    search fonts on system ftags                      search ctags getpid                     get pid and pipe to pstree gkey                       print keyboard shortcuts to application - iteractive option gman                       wrapper for gman to colorize
+@chwpd_dir-history-var     helper function for per-dir-hist _ex_cmd                    Helper for vbindkey (taken from marlonrichert) acc_print                  fancify text autoenv-files              NICHOLAS85: find all autoenv zsh files and edit bcp                        delete (one or multiple) selected application(s) be                         use fzf to edit bookmark with buku bip                        brew install package fzf bo                         use fzf to open bookmark with buku bot                        use fzf to open bookmark with buku (search by tag first) bow2                       a copy of bow but as a zsh func bracketed-paste-win-path bup                        update (one or multiple) selected application(s) ccheat                     cheatsheet of cheat and tldr cdown                      countdown timer cdownq                     countdown timer; no display cdrc                       my modification of cdr cdreal                     cd realpath cf                         Create lazily loaded Functions cfile                      copy contents of file to clipboard chpwd_ls                   func ran on every cd codeline                   get specific lang lines colorized delta                      delta variable column width side by side deploy-code docka                      select a docker container to start and attach to dockrm                     select a docker container to remove dockrmi                    select a docker image or images to remove docks                      select a running docker container to stop exchange                   swap files fbd                        cd to selected parent directory fcd                        change directories with fzf fcd-zle                    change directories with fzf fcq                        use copyq to copy clipboard with fzf fcs                        get git commit sha fed                        open the selected file with the default editor fenv                       search environment vars with fzf ffig                       figlet font selector fif                        using ripgrep combined with preview fim                        open script in editor (this one does functions) fjj                        autojump fzf fjrnl                      search JRNL headlines fkill                      interactively kill process with fzf flc                        lolcate fzf fld                        lolcate fzf default (HOME) flg                        lolcate fzf flp                        lolcate fzf projects fman                       fzf man pages fmas                       install app with mas and fzf fmates                     use fzf with mates contacts open mutt fmpc                       fzf mpd fpdf                       search directory for pdf and open in zathura frd                        fzf recent directories from-where                 tells from-where a zsh completion is coming from fsearch                    search fonts on system fssh                       fzf ssh ftags                      search ctags ftm                        create new tmux session, or switch fzf-close                  interactively close window with fzf g1all                      Iterates over .git directories, runs git "$@" g1zip                      Creates basename pwd-date archive getpid                     get pid and pipe to pstree gkey                       print keyboard shortcuts to application - iteractive option gman                       wrapper for gman to colorize